Termix-SSH/Support/README.md

 This repository is specifically for reporting all bugs/feature requests related to the Termix project.
 It encompasses the web, desktop, and mobile versions in one central place.
 The main Termix repo is located [here](https://github.com/Termix-SSH/Termix).

+# Planned Features

+See [Projects](https://github.com/orgs/Termix-SSH/projects/2) for all planned features.
+If you are looking to contribute, see below.

 # Support

 If you need help or want to request a feature with Termix, visit the [Issues](https://github.com/Termix-SSH/Support/issues) page, log in, and press `New Issue`.